Amanda Davies: CNN

 On 27 March 2012, CNN confirmed that Davies would join their team of sports presenters from April.

 Davies is the main sports anchor on CNN, and hosts daily sports news show World Sport, as well as monthly F1 show The Circuit.

 She has fronted CNN's coverage of all the major international sports events since joining, including the Olympics in London 2012, Sochi 2014, Rio 2016 and Pyeongchang 2018; the 2014 FIFA World Cup in Brazil, 2016 European Championships in France and the 2018 FIFA World Cup in Russia.

 Charity work

 After the premature birth of her daughter Molly, Davies became a supporter of a number of baby charities.
 On 30 January 2012, it was announced that she had become the patron of the Milk Bank at Queen Charlotte's and Chelsea Hospital, where Molly was born 9 weeks early.
 She is also an Ambassador for Sparks, and supporter of Bliss.

 Personal life

 Davies lives in West London with her daughter Molly (b.
 2009).
 She is also a supporter of Manchester United F.C.

-Now(On the 21st of April of 2025 she is going to interview lots of sport idols in Madrid, Spain.